valderman/haste-compiler/README.markdown

   types depend on lots of low level pointer arithmetic magic and other tricks that make just as little sense in a Javascript setting, and so are broken.
   Primitive substitutes are provided in the form of round_, show_ and read_.

+* A program that has the value of _|_ may not always give a nice error message.